faridarif/faridarif.github.io/all_collections/_posts/2023-07-10-Switching.md

 3) Assigning port to VLAN :

-- By default, all the interface port is belong to VLAN 1 (Default VLAN)
+- By default, all the interface ports belong to VLAN 1 (Default VLAN)
 - *By default, the Administrative Mode of the port is dynamic auto, so the best practice is to change it to become static port whether access mode or trunk mode*

 ```bash